PikaJew002/handrolled/docs/routing.md

 });
 ```

-You can define and use your own middleware.
+You can also define and use your own middleware:

 ```php
 use Exception;